 “It's a claim and so NCB is impacted.”

-While we found that 56% of consumers understand that reality, an almost identical number (54%) said they would expect insurers to make exceptions in this case.
+While slim majority of motorists appear to understand that reality, an even slimmer majority said they would expect insurers to make exceptions in this case.

 "Surely the car owners have a right of action against the building owner under their public liability,” Gedalla adds, “and should be able to make full recovery from the building's insurer, thus protecting the NCB.”

 Regardless, insurers made their move to protect NCBs and in many cases to fix premiums at renewal.
 Some commentators point out, however, that even with a fully recovered record, some pricing models could still penalise the policyholder by loading the premium before NCB is applied.